This guide explains how you can get here by land, air or sea. We’ll have a cup of tea waiting for you.

 Make sure you check your route on the AA’s route planner before you head off too.

 Hull Paragon Interchange is the main railway station in Hull, which sits in the very heart of the city.
 Hull has its own rail link to the capital, so if you’re travelling here from London and the south then we’re essentially on your doorstep.
 First Hull Trains run several services a day, seven days a week from London Kings Cross to Hull; have a look at their website to see timetables, live departures and buy tickets.
 Virgin Trains East Coast run regular services too, connecting Hull to the capital via Grantham and Newark North Gate.
-If you’re heading to Hull from the west you can hop on the First Transpennine Express line from Manchester, which stops off in Huddersfield, Leeds and lots of other places too.
-Northern Rail also run a number of other local services, connecting Hull to Bridlington and Scarborough on the coast as well as York and Selby.
+If you’re heading to Hull from the west there are direct train services every hour with TransPennine Express from Liverpool, Manchester, Huddersfield, Leeds and lots of other places too.

 A busy taxi rank operates outside the station, and the bus station is under the same roof at Hull Paragon Interchange.